Liane Morejon is an Emmy-winning reporter who joined the Local 10 News family in January 2010.

 Liane is an active member of the National Association of Hispanic Journalists and Society of Professional Journalists.

-In her spare time, Liane likes to spend time with her fiancé and baby daughter, cheer for the Miami Hurricanes and sweat it out at spin class.
+In her spare time, Liane likes to spend time with her family, read and cheer for the Miami Hurricanes.